The Science Of Simplicity: Why Successful People Wear The Same Thing Every Day

 Decision Fatigue: Why Many Presidents And CEOs Wear The Same Thing Every Day

-Whether you love or hate him, it's hard to argue against the notion that President Obama has the most difficult job in the world.
-As the leader of the most powerful country on the planet, the president has a lot on their plate.
+Whether you love or hate him, it's hard to argue against the notion that the President of the United States has the most difficult job in the world.
+As the leader of one of the most powerful countries on the planet, the president has a lot on their plate.
 Regardless of what the president does, they will be criticized.
 Simply put, they've got a lot of important things to think about beyond their wardrobe.

-As Stuart Heritage puts it for the Guardian, "Barack Obama has pared his wardrobe down to such a degree that he can confidently walk into any situation and make decisions that directly impact on the future of mankind."
+As Stuart Heritage put it for The Guardian, "Barack Obama has pared his wardrobe down to such a degree that he can confidently walk into any situation and make decisions that directly impact on the future of mankind."

 Make Life Simple

-Indeed, having a diverse collection of clothing is overrated.
+Indeed, having a diverse collection of clothing might be overrated.
 We waste so much time worrying about things that have no substantial consequences, and don't even realize how easily we could change this.